 In this series, I dig a little deeper into the meaning of psychology-related terms… but not this week.
 Instead, we’ll take a look at ME/CFS, and why it’s absolutely not all in someone’s head.

 The National Institutes of Health describes ME/CFS as “a debilitating disease that lacks a universally accepted case definition, cause, diagnosis, or treatment.”
 Science isn’t sure yet what causes myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
-Unfortunately, when the medical profession don’t know what causes something, some of them are inclined to think it’s psychosomatic, as in it’s all in people’s heads.
+Unfortunately, when members of the medical profession don’t know what causes something, some of them are inclined to think it’s psychosomatic, as in it’s all in people’s heads.
 All in your head and that kind of nonsense is something I like to talk about, so that’s why this is making an appearance in this series.

 According to the US Centers for Disease Control (CDC), there are three core symptoms that are required for diagnosis: